alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

                                 npm cache clean –force
                             but the force switch is only needed for the previous versions of NPM (less than version 5)
-        -- ng new my-app (run this again if had errors as described above from cache
+        -- ng new my-app --skip-git (run this again if had errors as described above from cache
             * This creates an Angular project that is completely standalone.
               If that is all you needed you could stop here and just develop here.
               But since we want to develop from Visual Studio instead continue with the following steps.